Burmese language: Diglossia

 The literary form of Burmese retains archaic and conservative grammatical structures and modifiers (including affixes and pronouns) no longer used in the colloquial form.
+Most verbs and some nouns also have longer forms in literary Burmese.
 Literary Burmese, which has not changed significantly since the 13th century, is the register of Burmese taught in schools.
-In most cases, the corresponding affixes in the literary and spoken forms are totally unrelated to each other.
+Case marking is highly developed and consistently used in literary Burmese, covering markers for subjects, direct objects, indirect objects, the ablative and locative.
+Spoken Burmese also uses case markers, but does so less consistently, particularly for subjects and direct object marking.
+The equivalent affixes used in Literary and Spoken Burmese are totally unrelated to each other.
 Examples of this phenomenon include the following lexical terms: